evgeniums/cpp-validator/docs/index.md

 Validator can be used for validation of tree nodes.
 To validate trees a special keyword `tree` must be used as a key in [member](#member) path.
 A `tree` key has three parameters `tree(aggregation,node_child_getter,node_children_count)`, where:
 - `aggregation` is a mode of [element aggregation](#element-aggregations) - [ALL](#ALL) or [ANY](#ANY).
 In the former case each node must satisfy validation conditions, in the latter case at least one node must satisfy validation conditions.
-- `node_child_getter` is a [variadic property](#variadic-properties) of a node to access a node's child by index.
+- `node_child_getter` is a [variadic property](#variadic-properties) of a node to access the node's child by index.
 Variadic property must have only one argument of index type.
 - `node_children_count` is a [property](#properties) of a node to figure out number of the node's children.

 See example below.